B (programming language): History

-Circa 1969, Ken Thompson and later Dennis Ritchie developed B basing it mainly on the BCPL language Thompson used in the Multics project.
-B was essentially the BCPL system stripped of any component Thompson felt he could do without in order to make it fit within the memory capacity of the minicomputers of the time.
-The BCPL to B transition also included changes made to suit Thompson's preferences (mostly along the lines of reducing the number of non-whitespace characters in a typical program).
-Much of the typical ALGOL-like syntax of BCPL was rather heavily changed in this process.
-The assignment operator := reverted to the = of Rutishauser's Superplan, and the equality operator = was replaced by ==.
+Ken Thompson began developing B as a Fortran compiler for the PDP-7, but found that his initial implementation far exceeded available memory.
+Through several iterations of simplifying the compiler and adapting the language to his own tastes that were influenced by BCPL, he arrived at a language that expressed a subset of BCPL semantics in a distinct syntax.
+Thompson named the language B, which has been variously explained as an abbreviation of BCPL or Bon, another language he had developed, although he confirmed neither explanation.

 Thompson added "two-address assignment operators" using x =+ y syntax to add y to x (in C the operator is written +=).
 This syntax came from Douglas McIlroy's implementation of TMG, in which B's compiler was first implemented (and it came to TMG from ALGOL 68's x +:= y syntax).
 Thompson went further by inventing the increment and decrement operators (++ and --).
 Their prefix or postfix position determines whether the value is taken before or after alteration of the operand.
 This innovation was not in the earliest versions of B. According to Dennis Ritchie, people often assumed that they were created for the auto-increment and auto-decrement address modes of the DEC PDP-11, but this is historically impossible as the machine didn't exist when B was first developed.

-The semicolon version of the for loop was borrowed by Ken Thompson from the work of Stephen Johnson.